1992 No Demo Kitchen Renovation

 The kitchen table is a nice big square parsons style table.
 A table the homeowner had and chairs the lady of the house brought to the mix.
 I loved both the table and the chairs so we decided to work with them.
 Giving the table a fresh coat of Wise Owl One Hour Enamel Paint in Earthen Ash, created some nice interest to this overall neutral space.

-Then it was finally time to refinish the oak floors.
-We had selected a vinyl plank for the foyer and the home office.
-This was a high traffic area and with the dog we needed practical.
-The homeowner laid that floor but, when it came time to refinish the kitchen, I wanted to be sure that the two floors matched.
-There is a 3′ area in the hall to the home office where the floors meet.
-I arrived as the flooring guy was just finishing up sanding that area.
-He put down a walnut stain and felt it was good to go.
-I said no. Could we add one part gray?
-His concern was that the gray addition wasn’t going to come thru the walnut.
-The color was better but we weren’t quite there yet.
-I asked him to add one more part gray and that was the ticket.
+It was finally time to refinish the oak floors.
+We selected a vinyl plank for the foyer and home office.
+High traffic areas where practicality was needed due to their dog.
+The homeowner laid that floor, but when it came to refinishing the kitchen, I wanted the floors to match.
+In the 3′ area where the floors meet, the flooring guy applied a walnut stain.
+I asked if we could add one part gray.
+He was concerned it wouldn’t show through the walnut.
+The color improved but wasn’t quite there yet.
+I requested one more part gray, and that was perfect.
 These floors are gorgeous.

-The last piece of the puzzle was new counter stools.
+The last piece of the no demo kitchen was new counter stools.
 We looked and looked, hoping to find something preowned.
 After many months we gave in to “the right ones”.
 These were a splurge from Grandin Road.
 They just finally came in and they were so worth the wait.
-They are perfect in gray woven leather and as a bonus, they’re comfortable.
-Believe it or not these stools were the only “new” purchase we made for the kitchen.
-Well besides everything else!
+Perfect in gray woven leather, they also offer comfort as a bonus.
+Believe it or not, we only purchased these stools as a “new” addition to the kitchen.
+Well, besides everything else!

 This March there will be a new sunroom addition going on the back of the house.